Explore the Geneva Lake Shore Path

 WHAT TO EXPECT

-• The ideal way to hike the Shore Path is to wear sturdy shoes with a good tread to prevent slipping.
+- The ideal way to hike the Shore Path is to wear sturdy shoes with good tread to prevent slipping.

 THE SHORE PATH HISTORY

 A historic marker in Downtown Lake Geneva's Library Park reads “The 26-mile lakeside trail along the shore of Geneva Lake was used by several Indian cultures from 2500 BC and continuing up to 1836 AD.
-Chief Big Foot’s Potawatomi tribe walked the trail between their villages at present Fontana, Williams Bay and one at Lake Geneva located in this park.
-Later the trail became the workmen’s path from Lake Geneva to summer states of wealthy Chicago families.”
+Chief Big Foot’s Potawatomi tribe walked the trail between their villages at present Fontana, Williams Bay, and Lake Geneva located in this park.
+Later the trail became the workmen’s path from Lake Geneva to summer estates of wealthy Chicago families.”

 After the Great Chicago Fire of 1871, many Chicago natives made their way up to the Geneva Lake area to build summer estates that were just as impressive as their elegant Chicago homes, many of which still can be found along the shore path today.